By Dr. Lawrence Wilson

 II.
 WHAT TO DO

 This is by far the best answer.
 If possible, stay out of hospitals.
-The best way to do this that I know of is to take excellent care of your health with a nutritional balancing program.
+The best way to do this that I know of is to take excellent care of your health with a development program.
 In this way, you can avoid many diseases, operations and the need for procedures such as colonoscopies.
 This is by far the best answer to the problems of hospitals today.

 STAY IN CHARGE